galan/dms-exchange-specification/spec/1.0.0-beta.1/dms-exchange-specification-1.0.0-beta.1.md

             |-- document.pdf
             |-- meta.json
 ````

+### Splitting
+Depending on the amount of the documents and the limits of the system an export-archive can become to large to fit all containers into a single zip-archive.
+In this case the containers MAY be distributed over multiple export-archives.
+Each export-archives MUST contain the export-archive metadata.
+A container SHALL NOT be splitted or be placed into multiple export-archives.
+The extension of the different export-archives keeps `.zip`.

 ### Export-archive metadata
 The following JSON-Schema represents the archive-metadata specification.
 The file has to be named `export.json` and must be placed in the root of the export-archive.
 If no valid `export.json` exists, the export-archive is invalid.